KitsuneLab-Development/K4-System/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest a new feature idea for this project
-title: "[REQ]"
+title: '[FEATURE] '
-labels: enhancement
+labels: 'feature request'
-assignees: K4ryuu
+assignees: 'K4ryuu'

 ---